Applications for geographical indications for non-EU products in 2025

 What is changing?

-So far in 2025, the following applications for registration as PDOs and PGIs from non-EU countries have been received.
+So far in 2025, the following applications for registration as PDOs and PGIs from non-EU countries have been received and are being assessed (see Approved geographical indications for non-EU products in 2025).

 Applications for registration as PDO